-You might not think that a trip to Trader Joes or park could yield a friend, but you never know.
+You might not think that a trip to Trader Joes or Target could yield a friend, but you never know.
 Have the mindset that wherever you go you could meet someone so that when an opportunity comes your way, you’re ready for it.

 Utilize Any Connections You Have